GeromeRen/sonarqube/README.md

 * Follow instruction 1 in below to start SonarQube Windows Container using Azure SQL database as external database
 * Follow instruction 2 in below to start stateless SonarQube Windows container using Azure SQL database as external database as well as mount the Azure File share directly within the container using net use.
 * Follow instruction 3 in below to start SonarQube Linux Unbuntu Container using Azure SQL database as external database and persist volume in docker host via Azure File SMB protocol.
-* Follow instruction 4 in below to start stateless SonarQube Linux Ubuntu container using Azure SQL database as external database as well use a volume created with Cloudstor volume driver to mount entire SonarQube home directory as data volume.
+* Follow instruction 4 in below to start stateless SonarQube Linux Ubuntu container using Azure SQL database as external database as well using a volume created with Cloudstor volume driver to mount entire SonarQube home directory as data volume.
 * Follow links in instruction 5 in below to start SonarQube Linux Ubuntu container with inner MySQL database.

 # SonarQube Version